britzl/cucumber-defold/README.md

 https://github.com/britzl/cucumber-defold/archive/master.zip

 You will also need a Cucumber test runner that supports the [cucumber wire protocol](https://github.com/cucumber/cucumber/wiki/Wire-Protocol).
 The [Ruby version of cucumber](https://github.com/cucumber/cucumber-ruby) does this, but there are probably more.
+Cucumber for Defold has been tested with cucumber-ruby versions up to 2.4.0.

 Example setup on OSX (refer to official documentation for detailed setup instructions):

 	$ brew update
 	$ brew install rbenv ruby-build